Battle royale game: Early mods and games (2012–2016)

-Shortly after the release of the 2012 film The Hunger Games, which had a similar premise to the earlier film Battle Royale, a server plug-in named Hunger Games (later changed to Survival Games) was developed for Minecraft.
+Shortly after the release of the 2012 film The Hunger Games, which had a similar premise to Battle Royale, a server plug-in named Hunger Games (later changed to Survival Games) was developed for Minecraft.
 Survival Games takes inspiration from the film, initially placing players at the center of the map near a set of equipment chests.
 When the game commences, players can compete over the central resources or spread out to find items stored in chests scattered around the play area.
 Players killed are eliminated and the last surviving player wins the match.

-In DayZ, a mod for Arma 2, released in August 2012, players struggle alongside or against each other to obtain basic necessities to continue living in a persistent sandbox filled with various dangers.
+In DayZ, a mod for Arma 2 released in August 2012, players struggle alongside or against each other to obtain basic necessities to continue living in a persistent sandbox filled with various dangers.
 The mod was designed to include player versus player encounters, but generally these events were infrequent due to the size of the game's map and the persistence of the game world.
 This led to the development of game mods that sacrificed DayZ open-endedness in favor of focusing on more frequent hostile interactions between players to determine an eventual winner.

 The most influential battle royale mod was created by Brendan Greene, known by his online alias "PlayerUnknown", whose Battle Royale mod of DayZ first released in 2013.
-This mod was directly inspired by Battle Royale.
-In contrast to Hunger Games-inspired mods, in Greene's mod weapons were randomly scattered around the map.
-Greene recreated this mod for Arma 3 in 2014.
-Greene continued to use his format as a consultant for H1Z1: King of the Kill before becoming the creative developer at Bluehole of a standalone game representing his vision of the battle royale genre, which would later be released as PUBG: Battlegrounds.
+This mod was directly inspired by Battle Royale, and introduces concepts from the film such as a shrinking play zone that forces players into closer proximity as the game progresses.
+In contrast to Hunger Games-inspired mods, Greene's mod included weapons that were randomly scattered around the map.
+Greene recreated this mod for Arma 3 in 2014, and continued to use his format as a consultant for H1Z1: King of the Kill.
+He later became the creative developer at Bluehole of a standalone game representing his vision of the battle royale genre, which would later be released as PUBG: Battlegrounds.

 Games from other developers took inspiration from highly played battle royale-style mods, as well as the popularity of The Hunger Games film series.
 Ark: Survival Evolved by Studio Wildcard introduced its "Survival of the Fittest" mode in July 2015, which was geared to be used for esports tournaments.
-The mode was temporarily broken off as its own free-to-play game during 2016 before the developers opted to merge it back into the main game for ease of maintenance of the overall game.
+The mode was temporarily broken off as its own free-to-play game during 2016 before the developers opted to merge it back into the main game for ease of the overall game's maintenance.

-In 2016, a battle royale mobile game, Btooom Online, based on the 2009 manga Btooom, was developed and released in Japan.
+In 2016, a battle royale mobile game based on the 2009 manga Btooom, Btooom Online, was developed and released in Japan.
 Despite some initial success on the Japanese mobile charts, Btooom Online was ultimately a commercial failure in Japan.